 Osprey Aether/Ariel 60/55 vs 70/65 vs 85/75 [or PRO?]

-What you'll learn from this post: Whether you should get an Aether 60, 70, 85 or PRO 70; or an Ariel AG 55, 65, 75 or PRO 65 (women's counterparts).
+What you'll learn from this post: Whether you should get an Osprey Aether 60, 70, 85 or PRO 70; or an Ariel 55, 65, 75 or PRO 65 (the women's counterparts).

-Osprey backpacks, especially Aether/Ariel AG Line, are far from cheap, so I'd encourage you to read this short (3-4 min) post entirely.
+Osprey backpacks, especially the Aether AG (men's) and Ariel AG (women's) line, are far from cheap, so I'd encourage you to read this short post in its entirety.

-We'll get to the optimal volume you should pick, but in order to be able to compare them, I think you really need to understand their stance first in Osprey's entire product line, which hints their design intentions.
+We'll get to the optimal volume you should pick, but in order to be able to compare them, I think you really need to understand their stance first in Osprey's entire product line, which hints at their design intentions.

 This will boost your chances of choosing the right volume for your own needs and desires.